mozilla-services/push-service/docs/index.md

   delivery of a push message.

 Channel ID
-: Legacy terminology for a Push Message Subscription utilized by SimplePush and the websocket client protocol.
+: Legacy terminology for a Push Message Subscription utilized by WebPush and the websocket client protocol.

 Endpoint